What SOCs Need to Know About Water Dybbuk, A BEC Actor Using Open-Source Toolkits

 Once the email attachment is opened, the target’s computer will reach out to the command-and-control (C&C) server hosting a BadaxxBot toolkit that acts as a redirector to the final phishing page.
 The redirector C&C server can also filter incoming traffic and redirect victims by checking the IP address and user-agent of their target.
 If criteria does not match the target victim’s, users are either redirected to a normal website (in this case a Google Search result for “covid”) or shown a 404 page.
 However, this functionality can also be skipped by the threat actors, who can just redirect any visitors to the final phishing page.

 The final phishing page uses the open-source framework Evilginx2 for phishing login credentials and session cookies.
-This toolkit was discovered being used by a group that targeted more than 10,000 organisations for BEC campaign back in July via the Microsoft Research Team.
+This toolkit was discovered being used by a group that targeted more than 10,000 organizations for BEC campaign back in July via the Microsoft Research Team.
 However, we didn’t find any links to the Water Dybbuk group from the previous report.
 Both the BadaxxBot and exilginx2 toolkits that were used by the threat actors in this campaign will be explained in more detail in the analysis section.

 After a successful phishing attempt, the threat actors will login to their target’s email account which will be used for BEC schemes like CEO fraud, bogus invoice scheme, account compromise, etc.